mleprince018/azure-certifications/AZ-900 Azure Fundamentals.md

         - receive alerts & metrics
     - You can take action to manage these through: web portal, CLI, APIs or powershell

+- **Elasticity**: configure cloud-based apps to take advantage of auto-scaling (automated scalability)
+- **Agility**: ability to deploy & configure cloud based resources quickly as app reqs change (flexibility to biz req)

 ## IaaS, PaaS & SaaS ##
 - **IaaS Infrastructure as a Service**
     - most flexibile and provides user with most amount of control (network, ID/AD, OS, install, config, maintenance, patching, updates, sescurity...)
         - you are literally renting hardware from cloud provider and doing the rest
+    - Consumption based (pay as you go) model
     - Makes the most sense for:
         - Lift n shift migration: Get your applications/services/etc running in the cloud by copy-pasting it there
         - Testing & development: stand up/shut down environments, builds as needed
 - **PaaS Platform as a Service**
     - Middle ground - where licensing/patching/updates for OS & Databases are taken care of
+    - Consumption based (pay as you go) model
     - Makes the most sense for:
         - Development framework: complete a dev environment without all dev infra -- reference HA databases so developer doesn't have to maintain an HA database, just code against one
         - Analytics/Business Intelligence: tools provided with PaaS to allow orgs to analyze & mine their data, finding insights/patterns for various org uses and business purposes